 As the board does not have prior knowledge of speakers or topics, please do not be offended if members are unable to offer an immediate response to a person’s comments or questions.

-If a citizen would like a written response from the board regarding their question or concern, they should complete a Public Participation form, which is available at the meeting, and hand it to a board member, the superintendent or treasurer.
 Written comments should be sent to the Newark Board of Education, c/o Treasurer’s Office, Newark City Schools, 621 Mount Vernon Road, Newark, Ohio 43055.

 Ohio law permits board members to hold private discussions during a meeting.
 Executive sessions allow members to discuss personnel matters, property purchases, possible legal action, employment negotiations, security arrangements and items the law says must be kept confidential.
 Because Ohio law says all votes must be cast in public, executive sessions are for discussion purposes only.